 Don’t let financial concerns stand in the way of your plans to study abroad!
 Take advantage of all the options available to you:

-Study Abroad Grants for SU and Visiting Students
+Study Abroad Grants for Syracuse and Visiting Students (Need-based Financial Aid)

 The Office of Financial Aid awards Study Abroad Grants (SAG), based on financial need, that range from $250-$2,000 for 3 credits and $500-$4,000 for 6 credits.
 Need is determined by the previous academic year’s FAFSA information.
-For SU students, this information should already be on file with the SU Financial Aid Office.
-Please note that eligibility for SAG awards is determined after acceptance to a summer program offered by SU Abroad.
-Students are automatically considered for these grants, and the Office of Financial Aid will email students directly with their award amount.
+For Syracuse students, this information should already be on file with the Syracuse Financial Aid Office.
+Please note that eligibility for SAG awards is determined after acceptance to a summer program offered by Syracuse Abroad.
+Students are automatically considered for these grants, and the Office of Financial Aid will email students if a grant has been awarded.
 Changes in registration will result in financial aid adjustments.

 Syracuse University graduate students seeking financial aid assistance should consult with their home college or institution.